188 Clapp Rd, Scituate, MA 02066, USA

 The section of the property known as Luther’s Pit was home to a sand and gravel pit.
 Because excavation at this spot went deeper than the water table, this is a good place to observe a successional forest and wetlands.

 Overall, the property is a mix of uplands and wetlands.
-In the pine forest, listen for American robins, mourning doves, northern bobwhite, pine grosbeaks.
+In the pine forest, listen for American robins, mourning doves, northern bobwhite, and pine grosbeaks.
 You may also see red crossbills, ruffed grouse and turkeys.
 Small mammals include cottontail rabbits, gray foxes, and porcupines.
 Watch for deer too.

 The overpopulation of deer, and their appetite for shrubs and other plant life within the Bates Lane Conservation Area, is diminishing the diversity of the woodland.
 This property is open to hunting during the various statewide hunting seasons.
 A sign at the Clapp Road trailhead outlines hunting specifications.